DisnakeDev/disnake/docs/ext/commands/api/converters.rst

 Converters
 ==========

-This section documents converts - special classes inherited from :class:`Converter` that aid in converting various types to :ref:`discord_model`.
+This section documents converts - special classes that aid in converting various types to :ref:`discord_model`.

 Classes
 -------